Not Guilty

 No Conviction on DWI with BAC test over .15

-Our client was arrested for Driving While Intoxicated after trying to re-enter a military base.
-Our client’s blood was taken, and the blood alcohol results came back in excess of 0.17—over twice the legal limit.
+Our client was arrested for Driving While Intoxicated after trying to re-enter his military base.
+Our client’s blood was taken, and the blood alcohol results came back in excess of 0.17 — over twice the legal limit.
 The case sat in the courts for over two years as the Tarrant County District Attorney’s Office was unwilling to extend a fair offer.
-Because of our firms reputation, when we set this case on the trial docket the state finally wanted to negotiate, but our lawyers didn’t blink.
+Ultimately, Sellers Law Firm was able to reduce our client’s charge from a DWI o/.15 to Obstructing a Highway, a lesser offense that does not result in a DWI conviction.
+Client faced no additional jail time, probation, or license suspensions, and his charge cannot be used to enhance any potential future DWIs.

 Not Guilty